oktadev/okta-blog/_source/_posts/2022-01-13-node-deploy-to-heroku.md

 module.exports = router;
 ```

 Here you added a property for the `index.jade` template to use called `loggedIn`.
 This property will help the view decide if it should display a `login` or `logout` button.
-The rest of the home page will be static so there is no need for a more sophisticated model.
+The rest of the home page will be static.

-Finally, open your `routes/users.js` file and replace the code there with the code below.
+Open your `routes/users.js` file and replace the contents of the file with the following code:

 ```javascript
 var express = require("express");